-MSCI, the administrator of the reference indicator used to calculate the Fund's outperformance, has not been entered in the register of administrators and benchmarks kept by ESMA since 1 January 2021, although this has no effect on the Fund's use of the reference indicator, in accordance with ESMA position 80-187-610.
-For more information on this index, please visit the administrator's website: https://www.msci.com.
+The Fund's reference indicator has not been entered in the register kept by ESMA since 1 January 2021, although this has no effect on the Fund's use of the reference indicator, in accordance with ESMA position 80-187-610.
+The management company may replace the reference indicator if it undergoes substantial modifications or ceases to be published.
+For any additional information on the index, please refer to the provider's website: https://indices.theice.com/